GasChromatographyToolbox/GasChromatographySimulator.jl/docs/src/examples.md

 ```
 The data for all solutes is finally loaded with:
 ```@example ex_meas
-t₀ = 0.8.*ones(length(solutes))
+t₀ = zeros(length(solutes))
 τ₀ = zeros(length(solutes))
 sub = GasChromatographySimulator.load_solute_database(db_dataframe, col.sp, col.gas, solutes, t₀, τ₀)
 ```
-Here the injection time `t₀` of all substances is set to 0.8s, because the autosampler used with the GC starts the temperature program shortly before injection.
-Otherwise the injection is assumed to be ideal with initial peak widths `τ₀` of 0 seconds.
+The injection is assumed to be ideal with initial peak widths `τ₀` of 0 seconds and occuring at the beginning of the temperature program (`t₀` of 0 seconds).

 The parameters are combined:
 ```@example ex_meas